2017 waterfowl hunt opener conditions

-Unit 1 – Pondweed growth is excellent on the main and fair in the secondary impoundments.
-Over 1,200 acres of phragmites in the central area were grazed after an earlier herbicide treatment, which reopened the marsh area.
-In the secondary impoundments grazing pressure was increased to open up more acreage.
+Unit 1 — Pondweed growth is very good on the main impoundment and good in the secondary impoundments.
+Over 1,500 acres of phragmites on the east side of the open water have been successfully grazed.
+In the secondary impoundments, grazing pressure was increased to open up more acreage.

-Generally all major impoundments are full and overflowing onto the westward flats.
+Generally, all of the major impoundments are full and overflowing onto the westward flats.
 Marsh conditions are good to excellent in most areas.
 The Great Salt Lake elevation is 4193.7 feet, which is one foot, four inches higher than it was one year ago.
 The lake rose over three feet this spring, but the hot and dry summer evaporated a foot and a half of the increase.
-Phragmites control — by drawdown, grazing, or herbicide projects occurred in several large sections of marsh and they may appear drought stricken, but are now flooding.
+Phragmites control — by drawdown, grazing, or herbicide — occurred in several of the large sections of marsh.
+They may appear drought-stricken, but they are now flooding.

-Unit 1 – Good, in the main impoundments.
-Good numbers of birds are starting to build in the larger interior flats, which were reopened by grazing and are now flooded.
-Better numbers of ducks are starting to use secondary ponds, also.
+Unit 1 — There are great bird numbers in the main impoundments.
+A fair number of birds are starting to build in the larger interior flats, which were reopened by grazing and are now flooded.
+A great number of ducks are starting to use the secondary ponds too.

 Unit 2 — Water has just started being released to the area.
 Bird numbers will increase as soon as the area is flooded.
-Flats further west and the far northend ponds are expected, like last year, to gain large number of birds when these areas totally refill and interior hunting forces them out there.
+Flats further west and the far northend ponds are expected, like last year, to gain large number of birds when they totally refill and interior hunting pressure forces the birds out.

-Weber Delta – Fair in general on north delta and poor on south delta, but numbers will increase as these areas refill.
-It is holding a fair number of geese.
-Ducks are concentrated in the larger ponds and impoundments on north delta.
+Weber Delta — Numbers are fair on the North Weber Delta and poor on the South Weber Delta.
+Numbers will increase as these areas refill.
+The area holds a fair number of geese.
+The ducks are concentrated in the larger ponds and impoundments on the North Weber Delta.

-Pintail – Good now and with an expectation of increasing to excellent numbers later on west side flats towards the Great Salt Lake.
+Pintail — Numbers are good right now and are expected to increase to excellent later in the season on the westside flats, towards the Great Salt Lake.

-Generally, birds are mostly concentrated on larger impoundments or ponds and flats in Unit 1 and 3.
-Remote ponds and flats way west of impoundments will increasingly hold larger numbers of birds as they are displaced in easily accessible areas by hunters pre-hunt scouting activities and the Youth Hunt.
+Generally, birds are concentrated in units 1 and 3 on larger impoundments or ponds and flats.
+Remote ponds and flats far west of impoundments will increasingly hold larger numbers of the birds that are displaced from the areas that are easy for hunters to access.

-Unit 1 boat channel into main impoundments is clear and usable.
-Unit 3 boat channel will be a tight fit passage.
-A boat channel has been excavated around the south most, lowest walk bridge across the East Dike channel.
+The Unit 1 boat channel is clear and usable.
+The Unit 3 boat channel will be clear and usable.
+A boat channel has been excavated around the southern-most, lowest walk bridge across the East Dike channel.